 After about 9 months of feature exploration and product validation, Yapp was rebranded to The Yellow Pages App.
 The product is now in active development and on the journey to critical mass under the new brand.
 AUX Studio continues to use rapid-prototyping and UX design to explore and test product features before including them in the live product.

-Our studio provides support for innovation and growth projects with a niche set of services and processes.
+Our studio provides specialist design and development support for innovation and growth projects – plug us in